-On Sunday 15th October at our morning service, we continued our series The Power Of Prayer with the topic 'Forgiveness'.
+On Sunday 1st October at our morning service, we started our series The Power Of Prayer with the topic 'Praise'.
 In this blog you will find a summary of the talk and then some questions and reflections for you to think through on your own or to discuss in your small group.

 To listen to this, click here.

 We are beginning our new series about The Power of Prayer.

 It is going to be loosely based on the pattern prayer that Jesus gave us; also known as the Lord’s Prayer which begins with the Words “Father, may your name be honoured for its holiness;”

 Jesus starts the prayer with a reminder of the relationship between us, his name and his honour.
 God is a father with all that the word implies; creator, provider, protector, teacher.
 It talks about his name; God has so many names reflecting different aspects of his nature; including provider and healer.
 The start of this prayer helps to lift our eyes to Him.
 This immediately lifts our prayers beyond our troubles.

 Today I am going to be focussing on praise and thanks, this is so important as we pray and there is so much power in it.

 We need to grow in an attitude of gratitude.
 It is so easy to be negative.
 I am in my nature very critical and it is something I have to fight.
 It is also so easy to look at the world around us, throw up our hands and despair.
 Can any of you relate to this?
 I think that it is so tempting to look at and dwell on the negatives in every situation but it is not helpful.
 If we are not careful it will bring us down.
 It is demoralising.
 It does no good and it can take the power and hope out of our prayers.
 When things are going wrong it is often difficult to be positive.
 BUT WE NEED TO REFUEL THE FIRE OF FAITH.